pcerman/mal/README.md

 _**csharp**_

-* only one application is created which implements all steps.
-It recognizes argument -step.
-For example: `./run -step step1`
-* integer and real numbers are implemented
+* integer and real numbers are implemented also with predicate and conversion functions.
 * **quit** function is implemented
-* key for hash-map can be string, keyword and also symbol
+* key for hash-map can be string, keyword, symbol and integer
 * symbols are unique - for every unique **symbol name** only one **Symbol** object is created

 _**gambit**_